 The prepared pistes lack the character a trail name brings to its run… White Heat and Forever sound more tantalizing, unique and memorable than #5 or 23.
 North American mountains also have more trails, where in The Alps one lift serves maybe 2 or 3 pistes.

 The Skis – The Europeans are traditional alpinist, racing and carving turns are revered.
 The Swiss all ski on Stockli’s and carve their perfect little turns, so you might look ridiculous on your fat pow skis asking about the off-piste.
 Interestingly more and more European are finding interest in “free riding” – their term for skiing beyond the prepared groomed pistes… so the shaped ski revolution may change to rocker.. stay tuned.
-You see far fewer snowboarders in Europe, it’s just not the rage given that ski touring and traversing on big mountain terrain is just more convenient on two planks than one.
+You see far fewer snowboarders in Europe, like 10% or less, it’s just not the rage given that ski touring and traversing on big mountain terrain is just more convenient on two planks than one.

 Reservations for lunch – Dining in the Alps is a pastime, and the most reputed huts and chalet reserve their lunch tables in the advance.
 Mind you, its more than a cafeteria tray, burger and cold fries.
 So scout at the best lunch huts, most trail maps have a whole section on mountain restaurants, and call ahead for your spot.
 Lunch menus average about $20 per person, so bring your wallet too, and don’t be in a rush if you want to take part in this authentic alpine experience.

 Lift Queues – Lift lines in The Alps are a bit chaotic, compared to the US and Canada with our controlled corrals and lift attendants.
 You are frequently riding high capacity trams, 100-150 passengers, with a crush to get in, or six to eight passenger high speed chairs with little order as you enter the lift terminal.
 European lift attendants don’t bother to pair people up or manage the liftlines, they do manage time for their cigarettes however, even while loading chair or dispensing T-Bars.